matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 bind, as it cannot trust a homeserver to do so as the homeserver may be lying.
 Additionally, only storing 3pid hashes at rest instead of the plain-text versions is impractical if the hashing algorithm ever needs to be changed.

+Bloom filters are an alternative method of providing private contact discovery, however does not scale well due to clients needing to download a large filter that needs updating every time a new bind is made.
+Further considered solutions are explored in https://signal.org/blog/contact-discovery/ Signal's eventual solution of using SGX is considered impractical for a Matrix-style setup.

 ## Security considerations